ND-iTC/Documents/.github/ISSUE_TEMPLATE/cpp-enhancement.md

 ---
 name: cPP Enhancement
-about: Request to implement something that is not covered today, (e.g. support for new-crypto-algorithm X or protocol Y)
+about: Request to implement something that is not covered today, (e.g. support for new-crypto-algorithm X or protocol Y).
 title: "[cPP ENHANCEMENT]"
 labels: cPP, enhancement
 assignees: ''

 ---

-**Provide cPP location.**
+**Provide the location of the issue**
-section/page/paragraph
+Please be as specific as possible

 **What is the enhancement request for the cPP?
 Please describe.**
 A clear and concise description of this issue.